| How The Table

 included (2 'Your Choice').
 Just type over what's already

 there.
-'Reset' will replace 'Your Choice'
+'Reset' will replace 'Your Choice' 3.
+For the column

 A's (A1, A2, A3), you Rate (1-10) each of the Alternatives